 For other tools developed by the Nesvizhskii lab, see our website www.nesvilab.org

-The pepXML files produced by MSFragger may has additional attributes (e.g.,
+The pepXML files produced by MSFragger may have additional attributes (e.g.,

-ion_mobility) no in the schema.
-According to our test, both PeptideProphet and Philosopher can process those additional attributes.
+ion_mobility) not in the original schema.
+According to our tests, both PeptideProphet and Philosopher can process those additional attributes.